apache/nifi-registry/README.md

         cd nifi-registry-assembly/target/nifi-registry-<VERSION>-bin/nifi-registry-<VERSION>/
         ./bin/nifi-registry.sh start

+   Note that the application web server can take a while to load before it is accessible.

-4) Launch the application
+4) Accessing the application web UI

-    With the default settings, the application will be available at [http://localhost:18080/nifi-registry](http://localhost:18080/nifi-registry)
+    With the default settings, the application UI will be available at [http://localhost:18080/nifi-registry](http://localhost:18080/nifi-registry)

-5) Logging
+5) Accessing the application REST API

+    If you wish to test against the application REST API, you can access the REST API directly.
+With the default settings, the base URL of the REST API will be at `http://localhost:18080/nifi-registry-api`.
+A UI for testing the REST API will be available at [http://localhost:18080/nifi-registry-api/swagger/ui.html](http://localhost:18080/nifi-registry-api/swagger/ui.html)

+6) Accessing the application logs

-    Logs will be available in logs/nifi-registry.app.log
+    Logs will be available in `logs/nifi-registry-app.log`

 ## License